The Value of Volunteers

 Organization-name-redacted volunteers in name-of-city redacted put in $700,000 worth of free man hours last year...
 It means each of its 7,000 volunteers here contributed about $100 - the amount their time would have been worth had they been paid.

-Even the Independent Sector continues to perpetuate the myth that volunteer value is from money saved from not paying staff to do the work:
+Even the Independent Sector continues to promote this model, which angers professionals trying to make a living at their careers, including union members, angers paid staff members making much less per hour than this rate, and perpetuates the myth that the primary value of volunteers is from money saved from not paying staff to do the work:

 The estimated dollar value of volunteer time for 2010 is $21.36 per hour...
 Charitable organizations can use this estimate to quantify the enormous value volunteers provide.